vdanika/ajv-compile/README.md

-= JSON Schema validator generator
+# JSON Schema validator generator

-Wraps ajv compile function to create a schema validator that can be directly use from cli.
+Wraps [ajv](https://www.npmjs.com/package/ajv) compile function to create a schema validator that can be directly use from cli.
 All arguments are passed to "ajv compile" function, but after generation a "cli usability" snippet is added to the generated file.

 ## Usage